binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 There are at least a couple of strategies to deal with RFID tag cloning.

-1. Preventative.
+1. Preventative:
-    1. Multi-factor authentication includes something you are (a fingerprint), something you know (PIN number) or something you have (a card).
+    1. Multi-factor authentication includes something you are (a fingerprint), something you know (PIN number) or something you have (a card)
-    2. There are all sorts of methods that chip manufacturers and the security community are using to make cloning more costly in terms of time and effort.
+    2. There are all sorts of methods that chip manufacturers and the security community are using to make cloning more costly in terms of time and effort
 2. Detection, and reacting when it does happen, including methods such as:
     1. Writing a new random number on the tag's memory every time it is scanned.
-When a tag is scanned that includes the same ID as another tag that is already in use, the back-end knows there is a duplicate tag.
+When a tag is scanned that includes the same ID as another tag that is already in use, the back-end knows there is a duplicate tag
-    2. Video surveillance of the area where front-end (tag) to back-end (reader) communications are made.
+    2. Video surveillance of the area where front-end (tag) to back-end (reader) communications are made

 Keep in mind though, as Bruce Schneier said: "_Detection works where prevention fails and detection is of no use without response_."
 As part of Identify Risks, you will need to apply the ranking techniques discussed in order to decide the Likelihood and Impact applicable to what is important to your business, and all the other factors that threat modelling techniques walk you through.